Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

-The result states that if the number of non-zeros adheres to the parametric complexity (in terms of the NNCP), then estimators with relatively large likelihoods (\ref{likelihood}) and (\ref{likelihood0}) are accurate approximations of the true data model.
+\end{theorem} The result states that if the number of true counts $|\Omega|$ is proportional to $IR^2\log_2^2(I)$, then estimators with relatively large likelihoods (\ref{likelihood}) and (\ref{likelihood0}) are accurate approximations of the true data model.
+Furthermore, our approach that applies the zero-truncated likelihood function on the subset of non-zero counts ($\Gamma$) is subject to an error amplification term $\kappa\geq 1$ that depends on $\beta,\alpha,$ and $|\Omega|$.
 The proof is postponed until Appendix~\ref{sec:proofs}, where Theorem~\ref{simplethm} results from combining Theorems~\ref{mainthm0} and~\ref{mainthm}.
 To further develop the implications of the result, we narrow down the context to specify our approach and compare it with the ideal oracle scenario mentioned before.

-Suppose our given count data $\boldsymbol{\mathscr{X}}$ suffers from zero-inflation but otherwise possesses true non-zero counts.
+Suppose our given count data $\boldsymbol{\mathscr{X}}$ is corrupted by false zeros but otherwise possesses true non-zero counts.
 Let us further suppose that an oracle provides us with $\Omega$ specifying all true counts obeying (\ref{poisson}).
 Notice that $\Omega$ contains all non-zeros along with true zero counts, which we assume are distributed in a random manner.
 Then $\Gamma$ is simply the set of all non-zero entries of $\boldsymbol{\mathscr{X}}$, which can always be identified in practice regardless of $\Omega$.
-However, in this non-oracle scenario, $\Omega$ still plays an important role (albeit implicitly) since it determines the degree of zero-inflation in our observations.
+However, in this non-oracle scenario, $\Omega$ still plays an important role (albeit implicitly) since it determines the degree of false zero-congestion in our observations.

 To be concrete, let us produce our estimators via maximum likelihood